China 100 Tiao Kirin Yung Prov. Bank - 1928

 The back of this note should be compared with another note below, the China Shanghai Yi He Hao 200 Cash - 1932.
 While it is an obvious copy of the same design, it is also obviously differs in scale and some styling.

 Recycling images and motifs isn't something that the Chinese were alone with.
 There are several examples of vignettes being reused in notes printed by large printer companies in North and South America using portions of vignettes on notes for different countries, well into the early 1900s, just like this Chinese banknote.
+During the time that these were printed, China effectively was without a true central government,and printing companies were numerous and often even just a small shop.
+I've been informed that between 1949 and 1976, a most of the printers carved blocks and other items were destroyed or thrown away, leaving a void in historical knowledge of their printing practices.

 The reverse of this note has both Western text.
 Though I cannot be certain with this note, these words are often meaningless, as notes were sometimesgiven a western 'flavor'.
 Perhaps they were placed there in an effort to give the appearance of western companies backing of the notes, thus making them accepted among the local inhabitants who thought they were more secure than a typical local issue.
 Of course it is possible that this was a true romanization of the issuer name, though given the reused front image, I remain skeptical.